-As noted above, the enterprise-wide financial objectives set by the Committee include Adjusted EPS and Adjusted FCF.
-We believe both of these financial factors are important indicators of the company's long-term viability and performance and align with the company's long-term growth strategy, and thus are appropriate metrics upon which to base long-term incentive awards.
+The enterprise-wide objectives set by the Committee include two equally weighted financial objectives: Adjusted Earnings Per Share (Adjusted EPS) and Adjusted FCF.
+We believe both of these financial factors are important indicators of the company's long-term viability and performance and thus are appropriate metrics upon which to base long-term incentive awards.
+For details on the objective setting process refer to section "Determining Compensation - The Decision Process" on page 62.

-- Adjusted EPS is an appropriate measure of profitability as it excludes one-time and unusual charges and benefits. - Adjusted FCF provides resources to reposition and pursue new growth opportunities.
-While this metric is also utilized in our short-term one-year goal, we believe Adjusted FCF is important as well to the company's long-term success, measured over a three-year period.
+- Adjusted EPS is an appropriate measure of long-term profitability as it excludes one-time and unusual charges and benefits. - Adjusted FCF provides resources to reposition and pursue new growth opportunities.
+While this metric is also utilized in our short-term goal, given its criticality to our ongoing business operations, the Committee believes Adjusted FCF is an appropriate measure for driving the company's long-term success.

-The Committee generally sets the financial targets taking into account the guidance we provide to stockholders and the investment community on a continuing operations basis excluding nonrecurring items.
-Subsequent revisions of guidance do not affect the targets set at the beginning of a year, though targets may be revised for special items such as to adjust for discontinued operations as in the case of the Software Solutions divestiture.
-For additional information, please see "Reconciliation of Reported Consolidated Results to Adjusted Measures" on page 60 of this proxy statement and "Treatment of Special Events" beginning on page 58 of this proxy statement.
+Each year, the board considers a range of factors in establishing objectives.
+Some of these factors include changes in business mix, ongoing investment in Global E-Commerce, and other external factors.
+These can lead to some objectives being set at a lower level in a given year relative to a prior year.
+Financial targets may be revised for special items such as to adjust for discontinued operations.
+For additional information, please see "Reconciliation of Reported Consolidated Results to Adjusted Measures" on page 70 of this proxy statement and "Treatment of Special Events" beginning on page 68 of this proxy statement.
 Our long-term financial targets take into account budgeted levels of share repurchases.
 The Committee sets the objectives with the appropriate level of difficulty and stretch for each grant.